briannajeanne/servermaintenance/README.md

 ## Usage

-1. Save the script to a file, e.g., `cpu_monitor.sh`.
+1. Save the script to a file, e.g., `usage.sh`.
 2. Make the script executable:
    ```bash
    chmod +x usage.sh